Blockchain Use Cases: How The Tech Is Taking Over The World

 In banking the unbanked, the decentralised technology is revolutionising the way in which the global financial system works.
 But whilst Bitcoin may be its most common use case, the promises of blockchain go way beyond just crypto.

-An example within the music industry
+Blockchain use cases: the music industry

 Traditional industry pitfalls